The DEHVILS in the Details: Type Ia Supernova Hubble Residual Comparisons and Mass Step Analysis in the Near-Infrared: Introduction

 \section{Introduction}

 Type Ia Supernovae (SNe Ia) are excellent indicators of our universe's expansion \citep[e.g.,][]{Freedman19,Riess22,Brout22}.
-Most of the cosmological analyses with SNe have been comprised of optical light curve (LC) samples \citep[e.g.,][]{Scolnic18,Brout22,Popovic24,DES2024}; however, over the last two decades there have been a number of surveys conducted in the near-infrared (NIR) because they offer measurements with higher distance precision and can constrain systematics in the optical \citep{Meikle00,Krisciunas04,Wood-Vasey08,Phillips12,Barone-Nugent12,Avelino19,RAISIN}.
-With the Dark Energy, H$_0$, and peculiar Velocities using Infrared Light from Supernovae \citep[DEHVILS;][]{Peterson23} survey data and simulations derived from these data, we analyze the reduction in scatter from optical to the NIR on the Hubble diagram; the size of the residual correlation between Hubble residuals (HRs) and host galaxy mass, ``mass step," in the NIR; and the correlations between HRs in the NIR and optical.
+Most of the cosmological analyses with SNe have been comprised of optical light curve (LC) samples \citep[e.g.,][]{Scolnic18,Brout22,Popovic24,Vincenzi24,DES2024}; however, over the last two decades there have been a number of surveys conducted in the near-infrared (NIR) because they offer measurements with higher distance precision and can constrain systematics in the optical \citep{Meikle00,Krisciunas04,Wood-Vasey08,Phillips12,Barone-Nugent12,Avelino19,RAISIN}.
+With the Dark Energy, H$_0$, and peculiar Velocities using Infrared Light from Supernovae \citep[DEHVILS;][]{Peterson23} survey data and simulations derived from these data, we analyze the reduction in scatter from optical to the NIR on the Hubble diagram; the size of the residual correlation between Hubble residuals (HRs) and host galaxy mass, ``mass step,'' in the NIR; and the relationships between HRs in the NIR and optical.

-Several studies report reduced scatter on the Hubble diagram when using NIR data and cite that this is due to the fact that SNe Ia are better standard candles in the NIR.
+Several studies report that SNe Ia are better standard candles in the NIR, demonstrating reduced scatter on the Hubble diagram when using NIR data.
 For example, \citet{Avelino19} report an RMS value of 0.117 mag from a NIR-only Hubble diagram while the corresponding optical-only values are $\sim$0.17 mag. \citet{Peterson23} find that optical-only LCs result in 0.141 mag scatter while NIR-only LCs result in 0.102 mag scatter, and \citet{Pierel22} provide results indicating HR scatter is improved by $\sim$30\% when using NIR data rather than optical alone.